symonk/dnsui/README.md

 # dnsui
-dns-toolkit is a terminal ui written in golang for inspecting dns records
+`dnsui` is a terminal ui written in golang for inspecting dns records